❍ zane marius rossi

 About me

 I study the theory of quantum algorithms at the University of Tokyo; until recently I was at MIT completing my doctorate, advised by Ike Chuang ↗.
-My work draws on techniques from algebraic geometry, functional analysis, and category theory to construct intuitive quantum algorithms for common problems in linear algebra.
+My work draws on techniques from algebraic geometry, functional analysis, and category theory to construct interpretable quantum algorithms for common problems in numerical linear algebra.

 Quantum computing lacks diverse algorithmic techniques, and those that exist are fragile & specific.
 My takeaway from this is the virtue of translating sophisticated techniques from well-established mathematical subfields to the lexicon of quantum computation.